Daycare Advice for Newbies!!

 Helpful daycare advice, support, and daycare tips for people interested in starting a daycare.

-Provider's Playground (you can join on Facebook!) and from reader response.
+Provider's Playground Facebook Group and from reader response.

 * Do a lot of research.
 Find out if this is something you are really cut out to do.
 It takes a special kind of crazy! :-)

 * Join a daycare association.